TIPS FOR NEWBIES

 Make use of what you have at your disposal.
 Getting a permit to shoot in a bakery over a weekend can be complicated, but not so much if your aunt owns one!

 We’re operating in an extremely limited timeframe here, so plan well!

 Ideally, you will write on Friday night, shoot on Saturday, edit (plus record your music if you’re ambitious), and finish your film on Sunday before 6 pm, giving you enough time to get to the delivery location before 8 pm.

 As we mentioned earlier, an assistant director specifically in charge of timing will be of invaluable help.
 Make sure to always keep an eye on time and always know where you’re at with the material that you need to shoot.

 Making a film has never been as easy and affordable as it is today.
 If you have nothing other than a smartphone camera at your disposal - use that!
-If you don’t or want to shoot with something better, ask around or post your request in our forum.
+If you want to shoot with something better, ask around or post your request on our forum.

 Alternatively, you might also want to rent some camera or sound equipment for the weekend.
-Depending on how you organize yourself you might only need it for Saturday.
+Depending on how you organise yourself, you might only need it for Saturday.
 It’s not as expensive as you might think.

 A computer with editing software is essential - unless you want to edit in-camera, as you shoot, which, frankly, is not much fun.
 Thankfully most computers come with such software or they can easily be found online and downloaded for free.

 Take time to get acquainted with the software beforehand, or find someone with at least rudimentary experience in editing video footage, as that will greatly save you time.